Skip to Content

 How to Tell Opal from Opalite?

 Opal and opalite have entirely different physical and chemical properties.
-How difficult it is to distinguish opalite from opal depends on the material used to create the opalite, the person’s experience in identifying minerals, and the identification tools available.
+The difficulty of distinguishing opalite from opal depends on the material used to create the opalite, the person’s experience in identifying minerals, and the identification tools available.

 To tell opal from opalite, you may focus on these main differences like play-of-color, hardness, specific gravity, and the microscopic pattern of the material.
 Real opal is harder; it has higher specific gravity than opalite, patches and flashes of color, and luck any microscopic honeycomb patterns.